fuhengwu2021/distributedai/chapter6-distributed-inference-fundamentals-and-vllm/main.md

 ### Key Takeaways

-1. **Use TP and PP together** when applicable, but experiment to find what works best for your hardware and workload
-2. **Add DP for throughput**: Once model fits (with TP/PP), use DP to scale concurrent requests
+1. **Three fundamental strategies**: TP, DP, and PP are the core parallelism strategies in vLLM
+2. **EP is a modifier**: Expert Parallelism is a flag (`--enable-expert-parallel`) that modifies MoE behavior when combined with TP or DP
+3. **Combine strategies strategically**: TP+PP for multi-node, TP+EP for MoE latency, DP+EP for MoE throughput
-3. **Enable chunked prefill** for pipeline parallelism, but tune the chunk size carefully
+4. **Enable chunked prefill** for pipeline parallelism, but tune the chunk size carefully
-4. **Don't set parameters arbitrarily**: Profile and optimize based on your specific deployment
+5. **Profile your workload**: Don't set parameters arbitrarily—measure communication vs. computation ratios
-5. **Consider trade-offs**:
+6. **Consider trade-offs**:
    - TP: Lower latency, higher communication overhead
    - PP: Lower communication, doesn't improve latency, more complex
    - DP: Linear throughput scaling, no communication overhead, but replicates weights
+   - EP: Modifies expert distribution and communication patterns for MoE models

 ### When to Use What